-8. Preston Singletary and Tammy Garcia, Untitled, 2008, Blown and sand-carved glass, $20 \times 16$ in., In the collection of Mark and Lindsay Bibler, Cincinnati, Ohio, Photo by Wendy McEahern, Courtesy Blue Rain Gallery, Santa Fe, NM.
-9. Robert "Spooner" Marcus, Red Turtles, ca. 2011, Blown and sand-carved glass.
-21.7 x 9.1 in, In the collection of the Museum of Indian Arts and Culture, Santa Fe, NM, Photo by Kitty Leaken, Courtesy Museum of Indian Arts and Culture.
-10. Tony Jojola, Untitled, 2014, Blown glass with silver stamps, $8.1 \times 7.8$ (diam.) in., Collection of the Museum of Indian Arts and 8.1 x 7.8 (diam.) in., Collection of the Museum of Indian Arts and Culture, Photo by Kitty Leaken, Courtesy of the Museum of Indian Arts and Culture.
-SECTION 2 - ANIMALS OF THE AIR, LAND, AND SEA American Indian and First Nations peoples have traditionally held all life forms in reverence.
+^{9.} Robert "Spooner" Marcus, Red Turtles, ca. 2011, Blown and sandcarved glass.
+21.7 x 9.1 in, In the collection of the Museum of Indian Arts and Culture, Santa Fe, NM, Photo by Kitty Leaken, Courtesy Museum of Indian Arts and Culture. © Robert "Spooner" Marcus.
+10. Tony Jojola, Untitled, 2014, Blown glass with silver stamps, 8.1 x 7.8 (diam.) in., Collection of the Museum of Indian Arts and Culture, Photo by Kitty Leaken, Courtesy of the Museum of Indian Arts and Culture. © Tony Jojola.

+SECTION 2 - ANIMALS OF THE AIR, LAND, AND SEA

+American Indian and First Nations peoples have traditionally held all life forms in reverence.
 Animals play important roles in tribal stories, ceremonies, and art, and the life sustenance these creatures provide has been honored by Native peoples.
-Exhibition sections are organized around glass sculptures of such creatures as well as objects representing elements of nature, which traditionally have been carved in wood or stone or sculpted from clay.
+This exhibition section is organized around glass sculptures of such creatures as well as objects representing elements of nature, which traditionally have been carved in wood or stone or sculpted from clay.
 Here, they are reimagined in glass, taking these time-honored expressions to dazzling new levels of artistry.

-12 11.
-Ed Archie Noisecat, Bringing the Light, 2019, Water-jet-cut and fused glass, 16.5 (diam.) x .3 in., In the collection Hilary Wallace Brelsford, Phoenix, Arizona.
-Photo by Wendy McEahern, Courtesy Noisecat Art, Shelton, WA.
+11. Ed Archie Noisecat, Bringing the Light, 2019, Water-jet-cut and fused glass, 16.5 (diam.) x .3 in., In the collection Hilary Wallace Brelsford, Phoenix, Arizona.
+Photo by Wendy McEahern, Courtesy Noisecat Art, Shelton, WA. © Ed Archie Noisecat.
+12. Adrian Wall, Chaco Sunset, 2017, Cast glass, limestone, steel, 64 x 25 x 18 in., Collection of Roberta Robinson, Santa Fe, New Mexico,

-12. Adrian Wall, Chaco Sunset, 2017, Cast glass, limestone, steel, 64 x 25 x 18 in., Collection of Roberta Robinson, Santa Fe, New Mexico, Photo by Adrian Wall.
-13. Preston Singletary, Raven Steals the Sun, 2017, Blown and sand-carved glass, 9 x 20.25 x 7 in., Photo by Russell Johnson, Courtesy of Preston Singletary Studio, Seattle, Washington.
+Photo by Adrian Wall. © Adrian Wall 13.
+Preston Singletary, Raven Steals the Sun, 2017, Blown and sandcarved glass, 9 x 20.25 x 7 in., Photo by Russell Johnson, Courtesy of Preston Singletary Studio, Seattle, Washington. © Preston Singletary